Irubataru/talks/2021/2021-04-19-interview-seminar/README.md

 # 2021.04.19 - Squeezing water from a stone

 * Title: Squeezing water from a stone
 * Subtitle: A brief overview of lattice QCD
 * Date: 19-04-2021
+* Made with beamer

 ## Abstract